 5. Unconverted Live Streams

-Live streams are a great way to increase your Watch Time.
-These videos are usually lengthy, and if people stick around until the end, you can add several hours to your analytics.
+Live streams are a great way to increase your watch time.
+These videos are usually lengthy, and if people stick around until the end, you can add several hours to your overall count.

 According to YouTube, live streams that aren’t converted to video-on-demand content won’t earn YPP watch hours.
 The information around this is pretty vague, so we'd suggest making sure your live streams are public when they've ended.
 Don't archive a live stream by setting it to unlisted or private.